-Professionals like you, who work across eye health are key to helping people newly diagnosed or living with sight loss to come to terms with their condition and help improve their quality of life.
+Professionals who work across eye health are key to helping people newly diagnosed or living with sight loss to come to terms with their condition and help improve their quality of life.

 Information and resources for health professionals

 This section offers information and resources that can help you improve your knowledge about the issues faced by people with sight loss.
 We also provide access to resources that can help you improve your services for those newly diagnosed or facing every day with an eye health condition.

 Working in an eye clinic?
 Find out about the support we can offer eye clinic staff.

 GPs can access accredited eye health modules designed to help them better support patients with eye health conditions.